fandreuz/BisPy/README.md

 5. Install the package in development mode: `pip install -e ./` or `pip3 install -e ./`.

 ## Usage
 This example shows how to use the PTA algorithm on a given graph.
 We use [NetworkX](https://networkx.org/) to represent the input.
-Moreover, we need the initial partition, represented as a list of lists: each inner list is a block.
-Nodes in the graph should be obtainable with an integer index (like in `graph.nodes[node_idx]`), and likewise blocks are represented by lists of integers.
+Moreover, we need the initial partition, represented as an iterable of iterables: inner iterables are the blocks of the partition.

 Therefore the following snippet:
 ```python